-In this section, you’ll learn how you can implement authentication functionality with Apollo to provide signup and login features to your users.
+In this section, you’ll learn how you can implement authentication with urql to provide signup and login features to your users.

 As in the sections before, you’ll set the stage for the login functionality by preparing the React components that are needed for this feature.
 You’ll start by building the